freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 #### --text--

-Which of these properties is NOT used to align items inside of a grid element?
+Which of these properties is NOT used to align items inside a grid element?

 #### --distractors--